eclipse-archived/ceylon-lang.org/documentation/1.3/tour/initialization.md

 ## Self references and outer instance references

-Whenever a method of a class is invoked upon an instance of the class, or when an attribute is evaluated or assigned, the body of the method, getter, or setter is executed with an implicit reference to the instance.
+Whenever a method of a class is invoked upon an instance of the class, or when an attribute of the class is evaluated or assigned, the body of the method, getter, or setter is executed with an implicit reference to the instance.
 This reference is called the _current instance_ of the class.
 Similarly, when a constructor of a class is invoked, the body of the constructor is executed with an implicit reference to the newly created instance of the class, and this new instance is considered the current instance.

 Usually, we can refer to any other member of the current instance without needing to explicitly specify the current instance.